Symptoms and Treatments for Rheumatoid Arthritis

 Immune system cells move from the blood into the synovium, a special type of tissue that lines the joints.
 Once there, they trigger inflammation which causes the synovium to thicken and erode the cartilage, which is normally responsible for providing cushioning between your bones at the joints.
 As the cartilage wears away, the space between your bones narrows.
 Bones may even rub against each other, causing the joint to become warm to the touch, irritated, and swollen.
 Over time, the connective tissues between your bones stretch out and the joints may shift out of place.

-The exact cause of rheumatoid arthritis is unknown.
+As of this time, the cause remains unknown.
 While genes are not responsible for causing the disease, doctors believe that RA has a genetic component which makes some people more vulnerable to environmental factors such as infection or cigarette smoking.
-These factors then trigger the immune system to attack the joints and in some cases, the organs.
+These factors then trigger a person's immune system to incorrectly damage joints and in some cases, the organs.

 Doctors have identified three factors that increase your risk of developing rheumatoid arthritis: